webpack/webpack.js.org/src/content/configuration/output.md

 MyLibrary.doSomething();
 ```

-W> When using this option, an empty `output.library` will result in no assignment.

 `libraryTarget: 'assign'` - This will generate an implied global which has the potential to reassign an existing value (use with caution).

 ```javascript